dfesenko/django-forum/README.md

 9. Create a PostgreSQL database.
 10. Set credentials for the database in the `forum/settings.py` file (inside the `DATABASES` parameter.
+11. Perform migrations: `python manage.py makemigrations`, `python manage.py migrate`.
-11. Run Celery workers (in a separate Terminal window, but with activated virtual environment and from the `django-forum/forum` directory):
+12. Run Celery workers (in a separate Terminal window, but with activated virtual environment and from the `django-forum/forum` directory):
 `celery worker -A forum --loglevel=debug --concurrency=4`.
-12. Run Django server: `python manage.py runserver`.
+13. Run Django server: `python manage.py runserver`.
-13. The application should be available in the browser: `localhost:8000`.
+14. The application should be available in the browser: `localhost:8000`.

 ## Application structure in more details